faran4engg/cra-template-nextgen-react/README.md

 > Expected functionality:

-- Stater template with sidebar
+- Fully responsive stater template with sidebar
 - Light and Dark mode
-- React Query

 #### Best user experience can be enjoyed on: